K-PaaS/application-platform-guide-eng/user_guide/development_platform/buildpack.md

 The application test of the developed build pack can be attempted in two ways: add it to the system build pack or use the GitHub URL.
 This chapter guides you through the applicable testing methods.
-Installation the CF CLI (Command Line Interface) tool is needed on your PC for testing and prepare a test application to apply the developed buildpack.
+Installation of the CF CLI (Command Line Interface) tool is needed on your PC for testing and preparing a test application to apply the developed buildpack.

 ### <a name="51"/>5.1.
 Add System Buildpack

-Adding the developed build pack to the system build pack is done through CF CLI commands, and authorization to open cloud platforms is essencial.
+Adding the developed build pack to the system build pack is done through CF CLI commands, and authorization to open cloud platforms is essential.
 For example, add a JAVA buildpack to a system build pack using the following order and command, and select the buildpack added during application deployment.
 ````
 \# Package the developed buildpack.